-Lastly, the intensional level could serve as a base for a minimalist proof-assistant whose formalized proofs can, a priori, be reused in proof-assistants based on the many extensions.
-The minimalist foundation can then well serve as a basic theory where to compare the different approaches to topology and their proofs.
+Furthermore, the intensional level of MF could serve as a base for a minimalist proof-assistant whose formalized proofs can, a priori, be reused in proof-assistants based on the many extensions.
+This would be a practical application of the fact that MF can well serve as a basic theory where to compare the different approaches to mathematics and their proofs.